- You had at least $8,500 of earned income, and

-- You had less than $3,200 of investment income (such as interest, dividends, and capital gains).
+- You had $3,350 or less of investment income (such as interest, dividends, and capital gains), and

 - Your adjusted gross income was less than the limits for your household size.
-These limits can be found on the 2012 Oregon Working Family Child Care Credit Tables .
+These limits can be found on the 2014 Oregon Working Family Child Care Credit Tables .

-- You paid qualifying child care expenses to allow you (and your spouse, if married) to work or attend school at least part time, or you or your spouse are exempt from this requirement due to a qualifying disability.
+- You paid qualifying child care expenses to allow you (and your spouse, if married) to work or attend school at least part time, or you or your spouse are exempt from this requirement due to a qualifying disability, and

 - You paid qualifying child care expenses for your qualifying child.
 A qualifying child is your child, step child, grandchild, step grandchild, brother, sister, stepbrother, stepsister, nephew, niece, step nephew, step niece, or eligible foster child who:

-- Your child care provider was not the child's parent, guardian, or brother or sister under age 19.
+- Your child care provider was not the child's parent, guardian, or your relative or step relative under the age 19.

 Note: If you're married filing separately, you must be legally separated or permanently living apart on December 31, 2014, to qualify.